cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 gaiad query block 5200792 --node https://rpc.cosmos.network:443
 ```

-This information will be different if the blockchain does not use Tendermint consensus.

-The good news is there is [an issue for a "Active/Expired/Frozen/" status](https://github.com/cosmos/ibc-go/issues/98) that will automatically check if the IBC client is within the trusting period.

 ## Find another Blockchains Path

 It is still an unsolved problem to list all possible blockchain paths.